 Cerebral palsy is a condition that affects mental health.
 A disorder that affects your mood, thinking and potential behaviour is never a good thing.
 Even if cerebral palsy is mild, we still have our mental health to think about.
 Our mental and physical health are continually interconnected.

-Although cerebral palsy can and does increase our risk of developing depression and anxiety, untreated anxiety and depression contributes to poor physical health.
-It is easy for others to overlook the importance of mental health around the condition and assume that our experiences are caused by cerebral palsy, when that isn’t the case.
+Although cerebral palsy increases our risk of developing anxiety and depression, untreated anxiety and depression can contribute to poor physical health.
+It is easy for others to overlook the importance of mental health around the condition and assume that our experiences are caused by cerebral palsy, when it isn’t the case.

-It is not cerebral palsy that causes depression or anxiety.
-It is mental health issues associated with the condition that causes anxiety and depression.
+It is not cerebral palsy that causes anxiety and depression.
+It is mental health issues associated with cerebral palsy that causes anxiety and depression.

-People with disabilities or chronic health conditions like cerebral palsy are 3 to 4 times more likely to develop depression and anxiety.
-Anxiety and depression is not necessarily related to the severity of a person’s disability, but is tied to managing the pain, fatigue, a disability around family and support and social skills.
+People with disabilities or chronic health conditions like cerebral palsy are 3 to 4 times more likely to develop anxiety and depression, Anxiety and depression is not necessarily related to the severity of a person’s disability, but is tied to managing the disability around pain, fatigue, family and support and social skills.